Southport, Maine

-Southport is a town and archipelago in Lincoln County, Maine, United States.
+Southport is a town and island in Lincoln County, Maine, United States.
 The population was 622 at the 2020 census.
-It includes the villages of Capitol Island, Hendricks Harbor, Newagen, Pine Cliff, Squirrel Island, and West Southport.
+It includes the neighborhoods of Cozy Harbor, Newagen, Pine Cliff, West Southport, and the Capitol Island and Squirrel Island summer colonies.
 The majority of the town's residents live on its main island, Southport Island.

 History

-The Abenaki people that originally inhabited the island called it Capanewagen.
+The Abenaki people who originally inhabited the island called it Capanewagen.
 Cape Newagen, an English corruption of the Abenaki name, was the name of an early English fishing outpost at the southern tip of the island.
 The island would later be known as Newagen Island by Europeans.

 While the first European settlement was established in 1623, the island was abandoned by the English when they were driven from the region by the Abenaki during King Phillip's War in 1676.
 After the war, colonists returned to the island, only to be driven out again during King William's War in 1689.

-After 40 years, colonists again returned to the region in 1730.
-In 1764, Townsend, named after Lord Townshend, was officially incorporated.
-The name of the town was changed to Boothbay in 1842, and Southport split from Boothbay the same year, becoming incorporated as a town on February 12, 1842.
+After 40 years, colonists again returned to the region in 1730, and established a settlement called Townsend, named after Lord Charles Townshend.
+In 1764, the settlement was officially incorporated as the town of Boothbay.
+On February 12, 1842, the island split from Boothbay, becoming incorporated as Townsend.
+On June 12, 1850, Townsend changed its name to Southport, after Southport, England.